The Chapel of St. Gingolph

 11 October 2020

-St. Gingolph was ruled by the Republic of the Seven Zenden (communities).
-The Republique existed from 1628 to 1798 (La République des Sept-Dizains/Republik der Sieben Zenden) of Upper-Valais (Brique (Brig), Sion (Sitten), Sierre (Siders), Conge (Goms), Loèche (Leuk), Rarogne (Raron), and Viège (Visp) (see also Swiss Spectator 2610.2020).
+St. Gingolph was ruled by the Republic of the Seven Tithings.
+This Republique existed from 1628 to 1798 (La République des Sept-Dizains/Republik der Sieben Zenden) of Upper-Valais (Brique (Brig), Sion (Sitten), Sierre (Siders), Conge (Goms), Loèche (Leuk), Rarogne (Raron), and Viège (Visp) (see also Swiss Spectator 2610.2020).

-St. Gingolph belonged to the Lower-Valais, which was subject to Haut-Valais.
+St. Gingolph belonged to the Lower-Valais.
 That is why the chapel bears a strong resemblance to the chapel (1672) of St. George in Sion.
-Sion was the bishopric and the capital of the republic.
+Sion was the bishopric and the capital of the Republic.